icsl-Jeon/traj_gen-matlab/README.md

 - **optimTrajGen**
+   - *Point density* : the number of posed points per time [s].
+For long-ranged trajectory, thus, the total number of variables will increase leading to the burden of the optimization.

   ### Reference

 [1] Mellinger, Daniel, and Vijay Kumar.
 "Minimum snap trajectory generation and control for quadrotors." *2011 IEEE International Conference on Robotics and Automation*.
 IEEE, 2011.